chrisant996/clink/docs/clink.md

 ### Color Themes

-TODO: document .clinktheme files.
+**TODO: document .clinktheme files.**
+- Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
+- Emphasize the difference between terminal color themes versus Clink color themes.
+- List the .clinktheme files included with Clink itself.
+- Create a repo with color themes, and encourage people to add pull requests to share their own color themes in it.
+- Describe how to save a color theme, and how to manually edit a color theme.
+- Describe the `clink config theme` commands.

 See [Coloring the Input Text](#coloring-the-input-text) for information on specific color settings.

 ## Custom Prompts

-TODO: document .clinkprompt files.
+**TODO: document .clinkprompt files.**
+- Describe `themes\` subdirectories, which work similarly to `completions\` subdirectories.
+- List the .clinkprompt files included with Clink itself.
+- Create a repo with custom prompts, and encourage people to add pull requests to share their own custom prompts in it.
+- Describe the `clink config prompt` commands.

-See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts.
+See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts and optionally packaging them as "*.clinkprompt" files.

 <a name="filelocations"></a>